BasicCode/STM32MP135_Dev_Board_Buildroot/README.md

 * Use **dd**, **Rufus**, or your software of choice to image an SD card with the *output/images/sdcard.img* file.

 ## Issues
-* After an initial build, you will get errors about Optee Header location:
+* After an initial build, on first boot, you will get errors about Optee Header location:
 ```
 WARNING: The load address in optee header 0xce000000 - 0xce081310 is not in reserved area: 0xce200000 - 0xd0000000.
 ERROR:   OPTEE header parse error.